Lower central series of free algebras in symmetric tensor categories: Introduction

 \subsection{Acknowledgments}

 We are deeply grateful to P. Etingof for his guidance and advice.
-We thank Darij Grinberg for pointing out an error in the formulation of Conjecture \ref{glambdaconj}, in a previous version of the paper.
 The work of the first author was supported by MIT's SPUR and UROP programs for undergraduate research.
 The work of the second author was supported by NSF grant DMS-0504847.
+We are also grateful to the referee and to Alexei Krasilnikov, for catching an error in a previous proof of Lemma \ref{keylemma}.